-Sadly Denise L’Estrange-Corbet, and her comment which added fuel to the fire isn’t alone either.
-Yes her comment “clothes look better on skinny people” was a dumb thing to say but how many department stores, fashion retailers and clothing designers hero their plus size models on their catalogue covers, television advertising, runways, billboards or even have plus size models?
+Comments about “clothes looking better on skinny people” are stupid but are only part of the problem.
+How many department stores, fashion retailers and clothing designers hero their plus size models or even average sized models on their catalogue covers, television advertising, runways, billboards … better yet why even have “plus size” models?

-Many consider size 14 – 16 to be the starting point of “plus size” and apparently the average New Zealand woman is sized 12-14, so why not use “normal” women to market to “normal” women?
-Are we partly to blame because we as consumers don’t want to be marketed to using “normal“?
+Many consider size 14 – 16 to be the starting point of “plus size” but apparently the average New Zealand woman is a size 12-14, so why not use “normal” women to market to “normal” women?
+Are we partly to blame, because we as consumers don’t want to be marketed to using “normal“?
 Perhaps we just appreciate and tolerate the fantasy of fashion and thus the cycle continues.
-I personally don’t like the way “plus size is separated out from the rest, and feel uneasy about the message that is sometimes sent through advertising.
+I personally don’t like the way “plus size” is separated out from the rest of the sizes, into its own wee category.

 Having worked in retail marketing I’ve seen it all.
 I’ve seen models made skinnier, models made taller, young models wearing clothing for aimed at older women and clothing lengthened because the model was too tall.
 I’ve seen tattoos removed, tans added, teeth whitened and curves smoothed out.
+I’ve seen the so called “plus sized” model in the “plus size clothing” digitally slimmed down so she’d look more commercial.
 There have been requests to remove knees (which weren’t carried out) and children’s missing teeth to be put back in.
-There have been size 14 models jammed into size 10 denim shorts, leaving unrealistic retouching requirements and extremely weedy models punching the air wearing athletic clothing.
-Do we all have an aversion to reality?
+There have been size 14 models jammed into size 10 denim shorts, leaving unrealistic retouching requirements.
+The fact is, we never really know the amount of retouching that gone into an image…we never really know how much of what we’re looking at is even real.
+Maybe we all have an aversion to reality?
 We’re all partial to the fairy tale of fashion and almost all of us are guilty of being part of the problem rather than the solution.
-Personally I would’ve liked to see a woman of strong character like Denise, who isn’t super skinny or really tall stand up and lead a fashion revolution.